octaveEtard/LMpackage/README.md

 ## Quick start

 ### Installation
 Add the `functions` folder and subfolders to your path.
 All function names start with `LM_` so as to reduce the risk of shadowing any of your own functions.
+The examples require some EEGLAB functions to load the data.

 ### Examples
 The `example` folder contains detailed examples illustrating how to use this package.
 These include: